 - Relaxed staterooms ranging from porthole to balcony categories

 You'll be able to also enjoy a number of activities during your voyage, using the ship as your base.
 This includes:

 - Photography workshops

-If you would like to learn more about where the Greg Mortimer will be in 2019, feel free to get in touch with our expert booking team today.
-We can create a range of travel opportunities for solo and group travellers that allow you to see the beautiful scenery of the Polar regions from shore and from our brand-new ship.
+If you would like to learn more about the Greg Mortimer, feel free to get in touch with our expert booking team today.
+We can create a range of travel opportunities for solo and group travellers that allow you to see the beautiful scenery of the polar regions from shore and from our brand-new ship.

 Have any questions about the X-BOW® or the Greg Mortimer?
 We look forward to answering your questions, planning your trip and welcoming you into the next generation of expedition cruising!